gingerbeardman/gingerbeardman.github.io/_posts/2020/2020-03-28-credits-maboshi-wiiware.md

 ## Addendum

-During a chat with Kuniake Watanabe by Twitter DMs, he outlined the responsibilities of the team:
+During a chat with Kuniaki Watanabe by Twitter DMs, he outlined the responsibilities of the team:

 Programming
 * Kotori Yoshimura (Wii system, Bar game)